-When it comes to the many thousands of manuscripts upon which our English Bibles are based, there are basically two major “families” of manuscripts: the Byzantine family and the Alexandrian family.
+When it comes to the many thousands of manuscripts upon which our English New Testaments are based, there are basically two major “families” of manuscripts: the Byzantine family and the Alexandrian family.

 The predominant view among conservative Bible scholars today is to prefer the ALEXANDRIAN family of manuscripts…

 …hence most modern English translations either footnote or bracket certain words, phrases, sentences, and even paragraphs (John 7:53-8:11; Mark 16:9-20)… words, phrases, sentences, and paragraphs which were accepted as God’s Word in Bibles prior to the 20th Century.

 But I want to give you five reasons, among many, that I prefer the BYZANTINE family of manuscripts:

 1. While we have no 2nd Century manuscripts from this family, we see 2nd Century Church Fathers quoting Byzantine readings.

 2. The Alexandrian family was discovered only in one region of Egypt; the Byzantine family was found in all parts of the Mediterranean world.

 3. A massive majority suggests early Christians thought these renderings were superior and chose to copy from this family rather than the other.
 (The Alexandrian family was located in a remote part of the known world and probably had less manuscripts to compare).